Wednesday, November 30, 2022

 He Turned Me Into a Seasoned World Traveler.

 I used to love traveling.
 I had international clients and speaking engagements.
 At the same time Peggy was president of USA Curling and, for a number of years, a longtime U.S. representative to the World Curling Federation.
-(Peggy's expenses were paid by US and World Curling; I paid my on way and bunked in with Peggy.)
+(Peggy's expenses were paid by US and World Curling; I paid my own way and bunked in with Peggy.)
 This enabled us to take a couple of grand trips a year overseas.

 Two recent developments got in the way of Peggy's and my adventure travels: people dying like flies from COVID-19 and my reaching the mid-eighties.
 Trekking across the sands of the Sahara or slogging through the jungles of Belize in a world of nutty anti-vaxers is not the smartest of ideas.
 Peggy went with a Cosmopolitan Club excursion to the Venice Biennale (menfolk not invited).
 I have not traveled any distance from Philadelphia since January 2020.
 That's 3 years of progressive cabin fever.